 Security and Compliance

 Security checks and protocols are critical in multi-tenant environments to safeguard multiple customers on shared platforms.
 Strong tenant isolation prevents data leaks or unauthorized access across tenants.
+Best practices for securing web apps are essential in this architecture.

 Compliance with industry standards and regulations requires regular audits and encryption at various layers.
 Providers implement role-based access controls, intrusion detection systems, and continuous monitoring.
 These measures ensure tenant data remains confidential and protected from vulnerabilities inherent to shared infrastructures.